 - 4.1 It is a student's responsibility to register.
-Registration material for September will be available on the web at www. registrar.dal.ca in late June.
-Students are strongly encouraged to register early. - 4.2 A student is registered only after financial arrangements have been made at the Student Accounts Office. - 4.3 The final step in registration is obtaining an ID card or validating an existing ID card at the DalCard Office.
+Registration material for September 2008 will be available on the web at www. registrar.dal.ca in February.
+Registration for classes is completed using Dal online.
+Students are strongly encouraged to register early. - 4.2 A student is registered only after financial arrangements have been made at the Student Accounts Office. - 4.3 The final step in registration is obtaining an ID card or validating an existing ID card at the DalCard Office. - 4.4 Space in class.
+Enrolment is limited in all classes, and admission does not guarantee that space will be available in any class or section.
+However, no student in a graduating year may be excluded from a class required by that student to meet degree programme requirements because of lack of space.
+(This rule does not apply to elective courses or to preferred sections of classes.)
+Any student in a graduation year who encounters such a situation should immediately consult the department chair, school director or dean.